danog/MadelineProtoDocs/docs/API_docs/constructors/keyboardButtonRequestPeer.md

 ---
 title: "keyboardButtonRequestPeer"
-description: "Prompts the user to select and share a peer with the bot using messages.sendBotRequestedPeer"
+description: "Prompts the user to select and share one or more peers with the bot using messages.sendBotRequestedPeer"
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---